alessandromagrini/caretAddOn/README.md

 - `svm_radial`: support vector machine/regression with radial kernel

 New summaries:
-- `customSummaryClass`: summary for classification tasks, including AUC and optimized specificity/sensitivity in case of class unbalance
+- `customSummaryClass`: summary for classification tasks, including AUC and optimized specificity/sensitivity in case of class imbalance
-- `customSummaryReg`: summary for regression taks, including RMSE, MAE, MAPE, and R-squared
+- `customSummaryReg`: summary for regression tasks, including RMSE, MAE, MAPE, and R-squared

 New graphics:
 - `multiPairPlot`: bivariate graphics displaying the relationship between one response variable and several explanatory variables
 - `corPlot`: correlogram, conceived to check collinearity among the explanatory variables
 - `trainPlot`: graphic displaying any one metric as a function of any one hyperparameter
 - `importancePlot`: graphic displaying variable importance metrics computed through the function `importanceCalc` (see below)
-- `rocPlot`: roc curve (only for binary classification)
+- `rocPlot`: ROC curve (only for binary classification)
 - `densPlot`: graphic displaying kernel density estimations for class probabilities (only for binary classification), conceived to assess the discriminative power
 - `predPlot`: scatterplot of observed values versus predicted values (only for regression tasks)